Class Follow-Up: Triangle Suspension

 Dynamic stability, which comes from the muscles

-Just because you can access a certain range of motion, doesn’t mean that is safe or sustainable for your body.
+Just because you can access a certain range of motion doesn’t mean it is safe or sustainable for your body.

 This is a heavily chest-loaded tie.